 Here's a few of my thoughts on the metaverse:

-*Again, I am not anti-metaverse but it sure sounds like it below.
-I do think there are some cool uses for it.
-But this can be viewed as a somewhat cynical critique...
+*Again, I am not anti-metaverse, I know it sounds like it, but I do think there are some cool uses for it.

 Apparently, in the metaverse, you can design a second virtual home and create a second virtual wardrobe.
-But here's the kicker....you can purchase name brand virtual items (from guess who -- advertisers, from virtual advertisers) so it's like keeping up with the jones' but not only in real life but, also in your virtual life too.
-Sounds expensive, kind of toxic, and exhausting.
+But here's the kicker....you can purchase "name brand" and designer virtual items (from guess who -- I'll tell you, advertisers, from virtual advertisers) so it's like keeping up with the jones' but not only in real life but, also in your virtual life too.
+Sounds expensive, toxic, and exhausting.

 You can also invite people to your house and play games and hang out.
-Wow, ground breaking idea.
+Wow, what a ground-shattering idea.
 If only there was a way we could do that already.
 Oh wait...

 When your friends come over in the metaverse, can you hug them?
 No, not physically.
 And there's no substitute for human touch.
-Sorry, not sorry on that one Zuck.
+Sorry, on that one Zuck, it's a no from me.
 I don't care how good your sensory gloves are.
 It's not the same.

 According to Zuckerberg,